-In the world of show cows, Barbara is a superstar.
+In the world of show cows, Barbara is a super star.
 Cattle shows are a world unto themselves with unique requirements and plenty of insider lingo.
 There are many specifics to show judging, and if you haven't taken part in this type of event before, take heed: every judge has his or her own system, which usually starts at the head and goes all the way through to the tail, looking at finer points along the way.

 Ernie Kueffner compares his seven-year-old Holstein, Barbara, to a super model, touting her “tremendous style.”
-In addition to having top-notch body conformation and mammary development, the champion cow has an impressive pedigree.
+In addition to having top-notch body confirmation and mammary development, the champion cow has an impressive pedigree.
 Descended from the famous bull sire Goldwyn, Barbara (full name Butz-Butler Gold Barbara) was voted All-American three years in a row, beginning at the age of two.

 Naturally, Kueffner and his wife, Terri Packard, were eager to carry on her line.
 So when Barbara struggled to become pregnant this year, they were concerned.

 “Barbara seemed to be pooling urine when she was in heat,” said Kueffner.
 He and Packard decided to brave the Beltway traffic and make the nearly three-hour trip from Kueffner Holsteins & Jerseys in Boonsboro, Maryland, to New Bolton Center in early March.

 “New Bolton has an excellent reputation, and we’ve built a wonderful rapport with the vets there,” said Kueffner.